Futon Mattress Sizes and Dimensions

 There are many reasons why you may want to invest in a futon for your home.
 For those who frequently have guests or family visiting, a futon gives your visitors a comfortable place to sleep.
 Because futons don’t take up a lot of space, you don’t have to stress about having enough room or sleeping space to accommodate your guests.

 The lightweight design of futon beds makes them easy to transport or move when rearranging your furniture and quick to assemble.
-Purchasing a futon may also be easier and more convenient than buying an additional mattress, foundation, and bed frame for your spare room.
+Purchasing a futon mattress may also be easier and more convenient than buying an additional mattress, foundation, and bed frame for your spare room.

-However, keep in mind that you get what you pay for when it comes to futons and their frames.
+However, keep in mind that you get what you pay for when it comes to futons and futon frames.
 Don’t be surprised if you or your guests are uncomfortable sleeping on a cheap or low-quality futon bed.
 If you plan to get a lot of use out of your futon bed, invest in a high-quality and supportive one, or just buy a mattress instead.

 Types of Futons